 Not all cars are made for off-road adventures.
 It’s important to know when it’s safe to take your vehicle out into the unknown and when it’s better to stay on the road more traveled.
 A fully outfitted Jeep is more prepared to take on challenging terrain than a Sonata or a Civic.

-If you are going to make a habit of off-roading, you will want a car with high ground clearance, locking differentials, a high-mounted air intake, and quality tow points (like tow hooks or trailer hitches).
 The tow points are especially important because even the best off-roading vehicles get stuck from time to time.

 If your vehicle is not made for off-roading, then stick to paved roads and parking lots whenever possible.